awsdocs/aws-kms-developer-guide/doc_source/ct-getkeypolicy.md

 # GetKeyPolicy<a name="ct-getkeypolicy"></a>

 The following example shows an AWS CloudTrail log entry for the [GetKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_GetKeyPolicy.html) operation\.
-For information about viewing the key policy for an AWS KMS customer master key \(CMK\), see [Viewing a key policy](key-policy-viewing.md)\.
+For information about viewing the key policy for a KMS key, see [Viewing a key policy](key-policy-viewing.md)\.

 ```
 {